· Woohyun Kim · Graphics · 5 min read

 }

-1) rotation R in WCS by $ R = x_w * o $, where $ x_w $ is a rotation matrix to rotate it in WCS and o is the object to be rotated.
+• R = x_w * o, where x_w is a world-space rotation and o is the object

 @Override